-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) has developed this website with the aim of complying with W3C Web Content Accessibility Guidelines (WCAG) 2.0 Level AA accessibility standards.
+The Department of Jobs, Skills, Industry and Regions has developed this website with the aim of complying with W3C Web Content Accessibility Guidelines (WCAG) 2.0 Level AA accessibility standards.
 Our website is designed to a high standard of accessibility so that all site visitors can easily access its content and use its features.
 Our website is also designed to be accessed by tablets and smart phones.
 The department continues to review and improve the accessibility of this site.
 If you have accessibility issues or feedback, please contact us.

 - Change webpage text size and page zoom

 - Printing web pages